IndrekHaav/photoprism-debian/README.md

 $ sudo apt install -y gcc g++ git gnupg make zip unzip
 ```

+> **Note:** If running in an environment where you're root by default, like in an LXC container, make sure sudo is installed, it'll be needed in a later step.

 #### Node.js

 While [Node.js](https://nodejs.org/) is available in Debian (and Ubuntu) repos, the version there is pretty old.
 [Nodesource](https://github.com/nodesource/distributions#deb) provides up-to-date versions.
 The latest LTS version as of the writing of this is v16, so install that: